 - God caused everyone to pick on him.

 As you can see, none of this stuff was God’s fault; and contrary to popular belief, God wasn’t causing these things to happen in order to “break him” so that he would turn to faith in Jesus.
 God doesn’t work that way.
-Islam works that way–the word Islam literally means submission–and other world religions do too, but the God of the Bible is good.
+Islam works that way (the word Islam literally means submission) and other world religions do too.
+But the God of the Bible is good.

-Paul tells us in Romans that it is the goodness of God which leads us to repentance, not the pounding away of God (see Romans 2:4).
+Paul tells us in Romans it’s the goodness of God which leads us to repentance, not the pounding away of God (see Romans 2:4).
 Painful situations always come at us, but God is always working in us and through us.
 He’s not trying to increase our problems.
 His desire is to help us with them by way of His Holy Spirit.
 Even for those who don’t yet believe, He’s steadily pursuing their hearts and wooing them–not carrying a lasso and a billy-club.
-God is a gentleman offering Himself to us, never pushing Himself on us (see 1 Corinthians 13:4-8, Galatians 5:22,23, Matthew 11:29).
+God is a gentleman offering Himself to us, never pushing Himself on us (see 1 Corinthians 13:4-8, Galatians 5:22-23, Matthew 11:29).

 Just the same as we can’t blame Bill Gates for the problems on our computer–because he invented Windows–we can’t blame God for the problems we have on earth, because He invented the universe.
 We flubbed it up, not Him.
-His plan of action to take care of our original ancestors’ mistake, was redemption through His own Son–not piling on the heartache.
+His plan of action to take care of our original ancestors’ mistake was redemption through His own Son, not piling on the heartache.

 Even more, God is not causing havoc in our lives and then comforting us at the same time.
 Do you realize how many churches teach this “two-headed monster god”?
 A lot.
-Countless pastors articulate our Father as being a Troublemaker and a Comforter both at the same time.
-As if He’s here to hurt us and then swoop around and heal us.
+Countless pastors articulate our Father as being a troublemaker and a comforter both at the same time; as if He’s here to hurt us and then swoop around and heal us.
 This theology is highly incorrect.

 Sure, there are some religious people like that–some even church leaders–but the God of all comfort is nothing like that.
 Mental and physical abuse–and sometimes sexual in the name of God–may come from nasty legalists, but not from our Creator.
 God’s goal is to build us up, not break us down; and He definitely isn’t breaking us down to build us up.
 That’s not the gospel of grace, which is what Paul called this good news (see Acts 20:24).

 God isn’t trying to “improve” us either.
 From our first moment of faith in Christ, He literally kills us on the Cross with Christ, in the supernatural realm.
 He then remakes us brand spanking new!
-We are not better versions of ourselves, but whole new creations learning who we now are!
+We are not better versions of ourselves but whole new creations learning who we now are!
 As we do this we take the veil off of self improvement from our mind’s eyes and go from glory to glory in our thought life!
 (See Romans 6:6-10, 12:2, 1 Corinthians 6:17, 2 Corinthians 3:16-18, 5:17,21, Galatians 2:20, Colossians 3:3).

 I understand many struggle with the incorrect idea of God harming us so that He can help us.
 I’ve been there.
 But what an absolute ogre and psychopath would our God be if this were the truth.
 Can you see why this notion is from hell?
 It is Satan who’s pit us against our doting Dad with vile and septic lies about His true character.